 YMCA Liverpool & Sefton have been supporting the most vulnerable, excluded and disenfranchised citizens of Liverpool since 1846.
 We are federated to the national and international YMCA movement and we deliver services and support in: Health & Wellbeing Family Work Accommodation Training & Education

-We strive for excellence in everything that we do and have achieved numerous quality marks including Investors in People (sustaining Gold for many years) and the Enabling Environments Award.
+We strive for excellence in everything that we do and have achieved numerous quality marks being a 3 Star Employer within the Best Companies Framework and the Enabling Environments Award.

 Liverpool Recovery Services is a partnership between YMCA Liverpool & Sefton and New Start.
 Working collaboratively we have a vision to reshape recovery in Liverpool.
 Together we will deliver:

 Our service delivery will build further on the genuine psychologically informed approach we take in our other services, using Cognitive Analytical Therapy to build and foster hope and work alongside people to achieve sustainable recovery.

 The Recovery Service is based from fully modernised, campus style buildings in South Liverpool

 We have an amazing opportunity to join our team as a Relational Recovery Practitioner.
 You will be responsible for holding a case load of Service Managers .
 You will deliver evidenced based, therapeutic one to one and group recovery interventions and support.
 All staff will be expected to undergo Cognitive Analytic Therapy Skills Training (CAT) this will provide a framework for understanding and working with individuals and colleagues in managing psychological and relational aspects of mental health, personality disorder and high risk behaviours.

 For an informal conversation about this role please call Ellie McNeil, Chief Executive on 0151 600 3530 or send an email to email@example.com